EsperoTech/yaade/docs/docs/scripts.md

 ### Tests

 We use Jasmine to define test suites in scripts.
+Tests can only be used in response and job scripts.

 The following example shows how to write a simple test suite:

 ```javascript
 describe('Create and retrieve an entity', function() {